Ahmetaliakkurt/Modeling_H_Atom/README.md

-# Hydrogen Atom Perturbation Simulator - SC CAT Edition ⚛️🐈‍⬛
+# Hydrogen Atom Perturbation Simulator

 A comprehensive, interactive Python GUI application built with PyQt5 and Matplotlib to visualize and calculate the energy level splittings of the Hydrogen atom under various quantum mechanical perturbations.